-- The existence of a fire, the commission or attempted commission of a robbery, burglary or other criminal action.
+- The existence of a fire or the commission or attempted commission of a robbery, burglary or other criminal action.

 - FALSE ALARM

 - The activation of an alarm system through mechanical failure, malfunction, the negligence of the alarm business operator or his employees or agents, or the negligence of the owner, user or lessee of an alarm system or his employees or agents, or which otherwise elects a response by a law enforcement agency or a fire department when a situation requiring such response does not in fact exist.
-A false alarm shall also mean the activation of an alarm system, the purpose of which is to communicate or indicate a specific emergency situation, when, in fact, that specific emergency situation does not exist.
-A false alarm does not include, for example, alarms activated by utility line mishaps, tornadoes, earthquakes or other violent conditions of nature, or other conditions clearly beyond the control of the alarm manufacturer, alarm business, installer, owner or user.
+"False alarm" shall also mean the activation of an alarm system, the purpose of which is to communicate or indicate a specific emergency situation, when, in fact, that specific emergency situation does not exist.
+"False alarm" does not include, for example, alarms activated by utility line mishaps, tornadoes, earthquakes or other violent conditions of nature, or other conditions clearly beyond the control of the alarm manufacturer, alarm business, installer, owner or user.

 - KEY HOLDER

 - Any person who has legal access to an alarm system and has the ability and authority to reset or rearm the alarm system.

 - An office to which alarm systems are connected, where operators supervise the circuits but where guards are not maintained to investigate alarm signals.

 - The person, corporation or other entity that has contracted with the City to receive one or more utility services at a particular location or, in the absence of such a person, corporation or other entity, the person, corporation or other entity that is the owner of record as indicated by the current year's tax rolls in the Canadian County Treasurer's office.